awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/examples-elastic-load-balancing-aws-cli.md

 ## Update Availability Zones<a name="example-specify-availability-zones"></a>

-The commands that you use depend on whether your load balancer is an Application Load Balancer or Network Load Balancer, a Classic Load Balancer in a VPC, or a Classic Load Balancer in EC2\-Classic\.
+The commands that you use depend on whether your load balancer is an Application Load Balancer or Network Load Balancer, or a Classic Load Balancer\.
 You can update the subnets and Availability Zones for your load balancer only if your load balancer supports it\.
 For more information, see [Limitations](as-add-availability-zone.md#availability-zone-limitations)\.

 **For an Auto Scaling group with an Application Load Balancer or Network Load Balancer**